SamerNashed/samernashed.github.io/_pages/about.md

 ## News

+**June 2024** Our [workshop](TBD) on Building and Evaluating Ethical Robotic Systems was accepted at IROS 2024!

+**June 2024:** Our [workshop](TBD) on Retrospective and Future of World Representations for Lifelong Robotics was accepted at IROS 2024!

+**May 2024:** I will be attending a Dagstuhl Seminar on Explainable AI for Sequential Decision Making in September!

 **Jan.
 2024:** Our [paper](https://samernashed.github.io/files/ICRA2024_ASPBSP.pdf) proposing Multi-SLAM systems was accepted to ICRA 2024!

 **Jan.
 2024:** Our [paper](https://samernashed.github.io/files/ICRA2024_POECAS.pdf) on Ethically Compliant Sequential Decision Making under Partial Observability was accepted to ICRA 2024!